Lead the Way: How Brokers Can Ensure Client Compliance with the PUMP Act and PWFA

 The Business Case for Going Beyond Compliance

-Your clients want to know why going beyond compliance with the Pump Act and PWFA matters for their bottom line.
+Your clients want to know why going beyond compliance with the PUMP Act and PWFA matters for their bottom line.
 The answer lies in the return on investment (ROI).
 Providing family-friendly benefits like Milk Stork doesn’t just help employees—it makes financial sense for employers too.
 Here's why:

-1. Cost of Non-Compliance: Non-compliance with the Pump Act and PWFA can be costly.
+1. Cost of Non-Compliance: Non-compliance with the PUMP Act and PWFA can be costly.
 Pregnancy discrimination lawsuits can cost businesses an average of $18,000, while turnover costs related to poor support for working parents can add up quickly.
 Milk Stork ensures that breastfeeding employees feel supported, helping your clients avoid these costs.

 2. Healthcare Savings: Companies that support breastfeeding employees, like through a lactation support program, can see significant savings in healthcare costs.
 A study by Cigna found that companies with lactation support programs saved $240,000 annually in healthcare expenses.